a history close

 Leather was used as harness for horses and working animals, sandals, belts, saddle bags, quivers, accessories for weapons including shields and armors, book covers.
 It was also a material to be found in industrial machines and even in XX century tanks.

 Today, tannin is used successfully in a variety of applications.
 But it continues to be the undisputed protagonist of the vegetable tanning process, an ancient artisan tradition that still today is based on the same methods used during the Middle Ages and the Renaissance.
-A process able to provide high quality leather, that can last over time and has a surprising quality: antibacterial capacity.
+A process able to provide high quality leather, that can last over time.